Reloaded-Project/Reloaded-III/docs/Server/Storage/Loadouts/About.md

     It can also be used to identify when game updates have taken place when auditing the log.

-!!! warning "TODO: This topic requires more research."

 | Data Type                      | Name      | Description                              |
 | ------------------------------ | --------- | ---------------------------------------- |
 | `u8` [(StoreType)][store-type] | StoreType | The store from which the game came from. |